glennel26/glennel26/README.md

 ### 📫 Connect with Me!
-If you ever want to chat, collaborate, or just say hi **hit my DMs up!** 💬
+If you ever want to chat, collaborate, or just say hi, **hit my DMs up!** 💬